Disappearance of Steven Koecher: Disappearance

 Koecher's phone remained active.
 Around 5 p.m. that day it pinged a tower at the intersection of Arroyo Grande Boulevard and American Pacific Drive, more than 10 mi northeast of where he had parked.
 Two hours after that, it pinged another tower near Henderson's Whitney Ranch subdivision, two miles (2 mi) north of the previous ping.
 Early the next morning, the phone pinged a tower at the interchange between Interstate 515/U.S. Route 93 and Russell Road, two more miles to the north.
 Koecher's landlord sent a text, and then an hour later the phone was used to check Koecher's voicemail.
 The phone remained in that tower's vicinity for the next two days, suggesting that its battery died.
 There has been no activity since.

-A day after that last ping, Sun City's homeowners' association took note of the car at the end of the Savannah Springs cul-de-sac and tried to find its owner.
-Through the windows they saw one of the flyers Koecher had been distributing for the window-washing company in St. George and called the number on it.
-Eventually they spoke with the owner, who gave them Koecher's cell phone number, where they left a voicemail.
-Later they called his mother; she returned their call on December 17, and, realizing no one else in the family had talked to him in a week and were unable to locate him, reported him missing.
+A day after that last ping, Anthem's homeowners' association took note of the car at the end of the Savannah Springs cul-de-sac and tried to find its owner.
+After looking in his car they saw flyers Koecher had been distributing for the window-washing company in St. George and called a phone number on the flyer.
+Anthem staff spoke with company owner, left a voicemail for Koecher and later contacted Koecher's mother.
+She returned their call on December 17, and, realizing no one else in the family had talked to him in a week and were unable to locate him, reported him missing.
 Koecher's brother and sister drove to St. George from the Salt Lake City area to start searching.
+A search of Koecher's apartment found nothing unusual or out of place, and he had not seemed to pack personal items for a lengthy journey.